 Faith in Action Sunday School – This class is for all adults and high school youth.
 Topics range from outreach ministry spotlight presentations to multi-week series on topics of social justice and ministry calling.

 Learn more on the Worship & Music Ministry page.

 6th-12th graders participate in service projects in our congregation as well as all over the central Texas area.

-Wednesday Evenings 7-9pm
+Wednesday Evenings 7-9pm (Youth Room)